dzballer/dzballer.github.io/_posts/2020-05-23-10-days-of-vipassana--meditation--very-cool--free---part-i.markdown

 *Let’s go, come on.
 It’s just a break*, the urge yells (or sometimes whispers). *Time away will help me better come back to the meditation*, it adds, hands raised as if holding dinner plates.
 True, I say.
 Very reasonable.
 My body seems to agree too; my eyelids start pulling apart, my buttcheeks try to lift off the floor.

 But my babysitter will shout at me from the background, albeit quite quiet for a shout.
-The words seem to come from far away, and only if I pay attention can I make out the full message.
-I*t’s a part of progress; just stay and sit, for a little longer.*
+The words seem to come from far away, and only if I pay attention can I make out the full message. *It’s a part of progress; just stay and sit, for a little longer.*

 The Urge shoots my babysitter a dirty glance, and Babysitter says what’s up.
 None of us are really getting along.